 Looking at the way many industries conduct their business, you could be forgiven for thinking many companies are simply dishonest, untruthful, and downright deceptive to their customers.

 Why do car ads quote prices excluding the costs of registration, tax, delivery and so on?
 It’s not like we as consumers aren’t obliged to pay these extras.
 By omitting these incidental costs from the quoted price not only are car manufacturers being untruthful, but they’re leaving a bad taste in the mouths of their customers.

-Why can’t Amazon show you all-inclusive prices on the things that you’re browsing, since they know who you are and where you live?
+Here’s another: Why don’t online retailers show you all-inclusive prices (i.e. pricing that includes delivery) on the things you’re browsing, since they know who you are and where you live?

-Why, when you’re buying a flight ticket online, do they show you one price but you end up paying another with the additional taxes, surcharges, and so forth?
-Does it really matter that the flight is cheap, when the extras make the total purchase a larger number than I had in my mind?
-A number that YOU had put there in the first place.
+Why, when you’re buying a flight ticket online, do they show you one price when you search and another by the time you purchase?
+The first price you see may look great, but your joy quickly fades away when you’re forced to pay for ‘additional extras” like taxes, surcharges, and so forth.
+Does it really matter that the flight is advertised as being cheap when – in reality – the extras make the total purchase a larger number than I had in my mind?
+A number that YOU had put there in the first place, don’t forget.

 It’s not about dropping your margin, or thinking that you’ll lose share to the competition.
 It’s about the customer leaving with a smile on their face.